Fresh Start Program

 H.Y.P.E Fresh Start Homeless Program

-The recommendations that follow are evidence-based, and draw from the best practices of innovative programs and initiatives throughout the United States.
-The Fresh Start campaign is intend to motivate homeless individuals, to self-start themselves, enhance clean body produces, aid in the betterment of clean thoughts that helps improve our communities across the world and more.
+The Hype Magazine and Raynbow Affair Magazine Present the Fresh Start Homeless Program to build a comprehensive campaign created to help homeless people in the Indianapolis and surrounding areas return to healthy and stable lives.
+It is a collaborative effort by homeless service providers, elected government officials, administrators, housing developers, community leaders, clergy, and formerly homeless people.
+The recommendations that follow are evidence-based and draw from the best practices of innovative programs and initiatives throughout the United States.
+The Fresh Start campaign is intended to motivate homeless individuals, to self start themselves; the clean body produces clear thoughts that help improve our communities across the world.
 This emphasis on chronic homelessness reflects a growing body of research demonstrating that members of the chronic homeless population are poorly served for the long-term by existing efforts, even though they use a disproportionate share of emergency services and resources.

-Fact: The growth of homelessness has far exceeded the capacity of local charitable groups and inadequate funding is threatening their ability to even sustain the current level of services.
+Fact: The growth of homelessness has far exceeded the capacity of local charitable groups, and inadequate funding is threatening their ability even to sustain the current level of services.

 Homelessness is a societal problem that requires a partnership between private charities and the government, with active public support.
+Myth: Homeless people don’t work and get most of their money from public assistance programs.
 Fact: Many homeless people are among the working poor, and a relatively small percentage of them receive government assistance.

 Our First Venture: Every year, men, women, and children live through the cold winters without a coat to keep warm.
 You may help provide them with this basic necessity.

 Please join us on our mission to provide coats for the homeless.
 There are two ways area residents may help: Set up a collection campaign at your office, school, church, or community organization.